Joaomcns/DSA_INTRO-REMAKE/README.md

 # IAED1819
 Repo for IAED1819 - Introduction to Algorithms and data structures done for my uni course

-Im remaking these in 2024 as part of a personal project to relearn C language :)
+Im remaking these in 2024 as part of a personal project to relearn C language and DSA :)

 As of now the first project - (room reservation system found under projectos/p1) - is concluded